course-details-portlet

 Learning methods and activities

 Compulsory master's thesis seminars and supervision.
+It is necessary for the students to follow the compulsory seminars in order to maintain progress.
 The thesis is normally written individually, but can also be written in groups by agreement with the department.
 The thesis is written as a monograph.
 The subject of the thesis must be approved by the department.
 Every student must sign a master's thesis agreement which, among other things, regulates supervision.
 Submission of the master's thesis agreement is before January 10 in the spring semester.
 The thesis has a deadline, and must be submitted before 21 weeks (including Easter) have passed after submission of the master's thesis agreement.
 The deadline of the thesis is therefore June 6 in the spring semester.

 Form of assessment: Master Thesis and an oral exam.
 Submission deadline for the thesis is June 6th in the spring semester.
 Please contact the departement for further information.